VINCENT VAN GOGH .'S PAINTING ALMOND BLOSSOM

 Vincent van Gogh made the painting Almond Blossom in early spring in Saint-Remy-de-Provence in France, where Vincent was staying in an institution.

 Vincent was already inspired by Japanese art in his early career.
-This Asian art had an eye for nature as a traditional subject.
-They had a simple composition and a different use of colour than usual here.
-This can be seen in this painting from the positioning of the tree and the sharp outlines of the flowering almond branches against a blue sky.
+This Asian art focused on nature as a traditional subject.
+They had a simple composition and a different use of color than usual here.
+This can be seen in this painting by the arrangement of the tree and the sharp outlines of the blossoming almond branches against a blue sky.

-Vincent van Gogh made this painting as a gift for his brother and sister-in-law, following a letter from his younger brother Theo, who wrote that Vincent had become uncle.
-His wife Johanna (Jo) Gesina Bonger gave birth to a son on 31 January 1890 in Paris.
+Vincent van Gogh made this painting as a present for his brother and sister-in-law, following a letter from his younger brother Theo who wrote that Vincent had become an uncle.
+His wife Johanna (Jo) Gesina Bonger had given birth to a son on January 31, 1890 in Paris.
 Theo named his son after his brother Vincent, Vincent Willem.

-Theo wrote to Vincent van Gogh: “As we have told you, we are naming him after you and I express the wish that he will be as tenacious and as courageous as you are”.
-The painting was and is the most precious piece of art for the Van Gogh family.
-Vincent made this painting because blossom stands for new life.
+Theo wrote to Vincent van Gogh: “As we have told you, we name him after you and I express the wish that he become as tenacious and as courageous as you.”
+The painting was and is the most cherished piece for the Van Gogh family.
+Vincent made this painting precisely because blossom represents new life.

 This masterpiece by Vincent van Gogh can be seen in the Van Gogh Museum in Amsterdam.
-Read more about the life and work of Vincent van Gogh on his paintings page.
+Read more about the life and work of Vincent van Gogh on his painter page.

-With your purchase you immediately support the Van Gogh Museum ♥
+BEAUTIFUL: with your purchase you support the Van Gogh Museum Amsterdam ♥